ericmercer/agree-specification-example/README.md

     * `CASE_Monitor_Thr.Impl`: some code contract but with a top-level contract that has weaker properties leaning aspects of alert underspecified

 SPLAT is run from the context menu or top-level menu with `BriefCASE`, `CyberResiliency`, `Synthesis Tools`, and then `Run SPLAT`.
 Synthesis only works on the Linux distribution.
+The synthesized CakeML is included here for convenience:

+  * `splat/SW_CASE_Filter_Thr.cml`: synthesized CakeML for the filter
+  * `splat/SW_CASE_Monitor_Thr.cml`: synthesized CakeML for the monitor

 # Example Overview